HOME--BucksGWC (Girls Who Code)

 We will again be participating in CODERZ competition this fall.

 Please do sign up using eventbrite and make sure your permission slip is current and up-to-date.
 Link is on eventbrite registration form .

 To register, go to www.eventbrite.com and search for Bucksgwc.

 Visit our Facebook group and join for more information.

-We are recruiting High School Age girls to participate in an Autonomous Robot Build and Competition.
-Competition is in March 2019.
+We are recruiting High School Age girls and boys to participate in an Autonomous Robot Build and Competition.
+Competition is in March 2020.
 If interested, contact Arta.Szathmary@gmail.com